Hoyt Street station

-The Hoyt Street station is a local station on the IRT Eastern Parkway Line of the New York City Subway in Downtown Brooklyn, served by the 2 train at all times and 3 train at all times except late nights.
+The Hoyt Street station (signed as Hoyt Street–Bridge Street and Hoyt Street–Fulton Mall) is a local station on the IRT Eastern Parkway Line of the New York City Subway in Downtown Brooklyn.
+Located under the intersection of Fulton Street, Hoyt Street, and Bridge Street, the station is served by the 2 train at all times and the 3 train at all times except late nights.